 The education studio offers architectural design and master planning services for K-12 and higher education institutions.
 The work of the education studio has touched five continents, from Brazil to Russia to Madagascar.
-The Anglo-American School of Sofia was recently awarded LEED-Gold Certification for a major expansion of its middle and high school.
-With international school projects like this one, TruexCullins aims to respect each project’s unique cultural identity, while progressing the universal concepts of 21st century learning.
+The Anglo-American School of Sofia was awarded LEED-Gold Certification for a major expansion of its middle and high school.

-The home studio develops personal solutions for clients while exploring concepts of transparency, pre-fabrication and sustainability.
-These now include an increasing number of net-zero homes that produce as much energy as they consume.
-Green design is hardly a new concept for the firm, reaching back to the Sunpower Homes of 1975 by Rolf Kielman and Terry Jacobs.
-Today, advances in energy innovation are being realized in projects such as South Farm Homes, a collection of six net-zero energy houses clustered on a south-facing hillside in central Vermont.
+The residential studio develops personal solutions for clients, including an increasing number of net-zero homes that produce as much energy as they consume.
+Advances in energy innovation were realized in projects such as South Farm Homes, a collection of six net-zero energy houses clustered on a south-facing hillside in central Vermont.

-The interior design studio has grown under the leadership of Kim Deetjen and specializes in hospitality design.
-The interior design team produces site-specific design solutions that are uniquely tied to their locale, including projects in Sausalito, California; Bar Harbor, Maine; and Jackson Hole, Wyoming.
+The interior design studio grew to specialize in hospitality design, producing site-specific design solutions uniquely tied to their locale, from Maine to California.
 At Hotel Vermont, the locavore movement was expanded to the interior design for a uniquely branded guest experience that is specific to the property and its location.